 Child custody (sometimes referred to as child contact and residence and also access) is often the most contentious issue a separated or divorcing couple must agree on.

 In most circumstances, it is far better for the parents to reach an agreement out of the courts, rather than pursuing a lengthy legal battle that results in the court making decisions about the family’s future.
 Our team can advise you on your parental rights and responsibilities relating to any child or children of your relationship, and assist in negotiating and formalising any out of court agreement reached.
-In addition, our trained mediators and collaborative child custody solicitors can help create a calm constructive environment for your discussions with the other party involved.
+In addition, our trained mediators and collaborative child custody lawyers can help create a calm constructive environment for your discussions with the other party involved.

 If a decision cannot be reached, it is possible to ask the court to make a residence order, a contact order or both.
 A residence order regulates whom a child lives with and during what periods.
 A contact order regulates arrangements for maintaining personal relations and direct or indirect contact with a child (visits, holidays, Skype calls etc.).
 Any other issue, such as education or child relocation, can also be regulated by a specific issue order.

 When reaching a decision on child residence and contact, or any other matter relating to children, the court’s priority is the welfare and best interests of the child.
 The court will also put emphasis on providing a stable environment and may take into account the views of the children depending on their age and levels of maturity.
 It is also generally accepted that children should have the benefit of a relationship with both of their parents.